David Gatten

 In November 2011 Texts of Light: A Mid-Career Retrospective of Fourteen Films by David Gatten, curated by Chris Stults, opened at the Wexner Center for the Arts.
 The three program retrospective screened in 2012 at the National Gallery of Art in Washington, DC; Harvard Film Archive; San Francisco Museum of Modern Art and other venues in San Francesco; and at REDCAT, The LA Film Forum, and The Velaslavasay Panorama in Los Angeles.

-Two of Gatten's newest works premiered in the Fall of 2012.
-The Extravagant Shadows is a 175-minute work of high-definition digital cinema.
-It premiered at Lincoln Center in the New York Film Festival.
-The Extravagant Shadows was recently named the one of the "Top 10 Undistributed Movies of 2012" by a Film Comment international film critics poll magazine.
+One of his most celebrated works, The Extravagant Shadows, is a 175-minute work of high-definition digital cinema.
+It premiered at Lincoln Center in the 2012 edition of the New York Film Festival.
+The Extravagant Shadows was named one of the "Top 10 Undistributed Movies of 2012" by a Film Comment international film critics poll magazine.